Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Device.md

 ## KNX-ULTIMATE DEVICE NODE SETTINGS

-<p>This node lets you control a KNX Group Address, this is the most used node.
+This node lets you control a KNX Group Address, this is the most used node.

 [<i class="fa fa-code"></i> Here you'll find some samples](https://supergiovane.github.io/node-red-contrib-knx-ultimate/wiki/-SamplesHome)